Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/interim/Mechanical.md

 Currently the material is simply the only one available to us, whether this is the best option still needs to be investigated.
 The case also needs to be stress tested.
 For example:
--Use the Instron machine in the materials lab to test the case to failure
+- Use the Instron machine in the materials lab to test the case to failure
--1m drop test
+- 1m drop test
--Use a Newtonmeter to test the loops
+- Use a Newtonmeter to test the loops